Is agile at odds with documentation? Not at all. But some say it is.

 Don’t expect your developers to produce your docs, though.
 That will be up to your technical writers.

-If you create a culture where the shared goal is more important than individual success, your documentation will fall into place more easily.
+If you create a culture where the shared goal is more important than individual success.
+In this case your documentation will fall into place more easily.

 As with all business objectives, ask whether you really need this documentation.
 And then deliver it.